HimavarshaRavi/IT490-RabbitMQ/README.md

 ***>>Make the correct adjustment to the IP address & login info in the ->  vmdaj.ini This will allow the user the ability to see transactions through RabbitMQ.

+//DISCLAIMER!
+//New User BE AWARE of MySQL input.
+Make Adjustment to con.php to match a database created by a new user.